wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The second is `class ExtMemBackend`, which defines an extra `issueCustomRequest()` that allows customized requests to be handled with a different method.

+### Simple Memory Backend (SimpleMemory)

+`class SimpleMemory` inherits from `class SimpleMemBackend` (file `simpleMemBackend.h/cc`), and it implements a fixed latency simple memory timing model.
+The class takes one parameter, `access_time`, which is the constant delay of accesses regardless of type, address, status, etc.
+The class has only one data member, `self_link`, which is configured as a self-connected internal link, and hence does not need to be connected explicitly in the configuration.
+The class also provides a concrete implementation of method `issueRequest()`, such that it is no longer abstract, and can be directly instanciated.
+In order to use it, the parameter key `backend` or `backendConvertor.backend`, which are given to the memory controller object, should be set to value `memHierarchy.simpleMem`.